 The twist in The Sixth Sense is so classic that just about everybody knows it.
 If the ending of The Sixth Sense has somehow never been spoiled for you: stop reading and watch it.

-The Sixth Sense follows the story of psychologist Malcolm Crowe (Bruce Willis) who struggles to move past being shot by a former patient.
+The film follows the story of psychologist Malcolm Crowe (Bruce Willis) who struggles to move past being shot by a former patient.
 Shortly after being shot, Malcolm begins treating Cole, a troubled child who says he sees dead people.
 Seems pretty standard – well as standard as poltergeist encounters can be.

 The twist comes near the end when we realize something essential about Malcolm’s character.
-Check out a video essay on the ending from The Take below.
+Check out a video on the ending from The Take below.

 The secret about Malcolm’s character?
 He’s dead.
 WE SAW HIM GET SHOT REMEMBER?!
 M. Night Shyamalan tricks us into thinking he’s not dead by treating the shot as the plot’s inciting incident.
 We’re led to believe that Malcolm survived, largely because we want to believe it.